Pole Dance Party Questions To Ask Before You Book

 2 - What's included in the pole party fee?

-This is an important pole party question because what you get for your money can vary widely.
+This is an important question because what you get for your money can vary widely.

 The basics of course, should include at least one pole and a skilled instructor, but many studios and instructors provide extras as well.